miroslawmajka/aws-serverless-app/terraform/README.md

 Make a copy of `aws-s3-backend.tfconfig.example` and name it `aws-s3-backend.tfconfig`.

+Make a copy of `terraform.tfvars.example` and name it `terraform.tfvars`.

-Fill in the values in the new file and run the following commands to create the "poc" (proof of concept) environment:
+Fill in the values in the new files and run the following commands to create the "poc" (proof of concept) environment:

 ```
 terraform init -backend-config="aws-s3-backend.tfconfig"